wscherphof/dev-htmx/README.md

   HTML.
 Default: `{ protocol: 'http', address: 'localhost', port: '3000' }`.
 - `dev`: An object addressing the "development server" that your bundler can run to serve your unbundled assets.
 Default: `{ protocol: 'http', address: 'localhost', port: '3001' }`.
-- For `api` and `dev`, you can pass any number of its properties to ovveride the default, e.g. `{ port: 5000 }`.
+- For `api` and `dev`, you can pass any number of its properties to override the default, e.g. `{ port: 5000 }`.

 ## Features